Imacx-maria/prod_man/.documentation/supabase_docs_complete.md

 # Supabase Database Documentation

 ## Overview
-This documentation provides a comprehensive overview of the Supabase database structure for what appears to be a printing/manufacturing management system.
-The database contains 27 tables managing various aspects of the business including inventory, production, clients, suppliers, logistics, and financial data.
+This documentation provides a comprehensive overview of the Supabase database structure for a printing/manufacturing management system.
+The database contains 28 tables managing various aspects of the business including inventory, production, clients, suppliers, logistics, and financial data.

 ## Database Architecture